Joining Trump’s new social network? Here’s how to protect your privacy.

 Another giveaway is what handle you choose.
 First, don’t use your real name or any variation on it.
 Many people will make the mistake of using the same anonymous-seeming screen names across apps.
 Even if you choose something completely unrelated to your real name, like CarrotsAndPeas84, it can be used to identify you or connect you with your other profiles if you always use the same name.

-Watch out for other users
+atch out for other users

 The final precaution is another one you should take everywhere you hang out online.
 Be vigilant about scammers shilling anything including cryptocurrency and vitamin supplements, or just a stranger asking personal questions.